Consultant Resources

 When do you need an SLSR or EIS?

-The need for an SLSR/EIS will be identified during the consultation stage for the Site Plan or Plan of Subdivision applications.
-The SLSR/EIS recommendations are used to develop conditions of Draft Plan Approval (Subdivision) or Site Plan Approval.
+The need for an SLSR/EIS will be identified during the pre-consultation stage for development applications.
+The SLSR/EIS recommendations are used to develop development limits and conditions of Draft Plan Approval (Subdivision) or Site Plan Approval.
 These recommendations may include additional study requirements, restoration and monitoring.

 Environmental Management Guidelines